Jamie's Phuket Blog

 (above) Entrance to the shrine on Phang Nga road

 The shrine, also called Sang Tham Shrine, is built among the houses in the old town.
 It was built in 1889 by a local Hokkien Chinese family.
 The late 19th century was a boom time for Phuket, with money pouring in from the tin mining industry.
 Chinese families became very important here around that time.
 The old town is full of Chinese influence - check the shops, the shrines, the people.
 If you see the Google map at the bottom of the page, you can see the shrine is really in the middle of a block or houses and shops, hidden away.
 There's actually a "secret" passage at the back of the shrine that leads through the kitchen of a restaurant on the next street (Thalang Road).
-I've walked through a couple of time.
+I've walked through a couple of times.
 Down the alleyway from Phang Nga road is the main entrance to the shrine...

 Shrine of the Serene Light